Ikea asks to repurpose modernist office structure as hotel

 NEW HAVEN, Conn.
-(AP) — A modernist building in New Haven designed by famed architect Marcel Breuer and currently owned by Swedish home furnishings giant Ikea is under consideration as a possible hotel.
+(AP) — A brutalist-style structure that was designed by famed architect Marcel Breuer and has sat vacant along Interstate 95 for over a decade may soon see new life as a hotel.

-Ikea is seeking approval from the City Plan Commission to repurpose the building as a 165-room hotel.
+Swedish home furnishings giant Ikea, which owns the property, is seeking approval from New Haven’s City Plan Commission to repurpose the building as a 165-room hotel.

-The brutalist structure is composed of two sections, with an office block elevated above the lower floors by massive pillars.
-It was built in the late 1960s as the headquarters for the Armstrong Rubber Co. and acquired by IKEA in 2003.
-Ikea built its outlet on a plot nearby.
+The concrete building is composed of two sections, with an office block elevated above the lower floors by massive pillars.
+It was built in the late 1960s as the headquarters for the Armstrong Rubber Co., which later solid it to the Pirelli tire company.
+After acquiring the property in 2003 Ikea built its outlet on an adjacent plot but it has hung a huge banner ad from its roof to advertise chairs or desks sold at the store.

-The New Haven Register reports Ikea’s letter to city planners said the expectation is “the building will become an attractive purchase opportunity as a hotel.”
-The site plan documents do not identify a potential hotel operator.
+In a letter to the planning commission, Ikea said the expectation is “that the building will become an attractive purchase opportunity as a hotel,” the New Haven Register reported .
+It said the plan would help meet the city’s need for new hotel rooms and rejuvenate an architecturally significant building at a gateway to the city center.

 Most Read Business Stories